 It’s essentially the same amount of caffeine as an espresso, just made sweeter.

 The amount of caffeine in an espresso macchiato is about 45-60mg per ounce or cup.

 This list is just an indication of the caffeine content in the most popular drink in America.

 However, if you’d like a more exhaustive list, you can use this coffee calculator.

 It is a simple and convenient way to find out the caffeine content in every popular drink out there and also give you the optimum amount of coffee you should be drinking.

-How Many Shots Of Espresso Is Too Much?
+How Many Shots of Espresso is Too Much?

-I think the answer will vary from person to person, and depending on your overall health and fitness level.
+I think the answer will vary from person to person, depending on your overall health and fitness level.

 However, as a general rule of thumb, the FDA has determined that 400 milligrams of caffeine a day is the safe limit.
 That’s about four or five cups of coffee.